prefeitura-rio/pipelines_weather_forecast_archive/pipelines/precipitation_model/impa/README.md

 # Rio Rain

 This project aims to provide a pipeline for real time prediction in Rio de Janeiro.
-It contains a script that automatically downloads the most recent satellite data to then process it and, finally, make predictions for the next 3 hours.
+It contains a script that automatically downloads the most recent data to then process it and, finally, make predictions for the next 3 hours.

 ## Table of Contents